MacArthur Park

 Like many urban parks, MacArthur has weathered its share of challenges.
 The late 20th century brought periods of decline and safety concerns, but recent years have seen dedicated revitalization efforts breathing new life into this historic space.

 These days, you can even rent paddle boats to explore the lake - a charming throwback to the park's earlier days.
-Though ongoing maintenance and community initiatives continue to improve the space, MacArthur Park remains a work in progress.
+On any given day, you'll find people relaxing, families gathering, and community events bringing neighbors together under the California sun.
+MacArthur Park remains a work in progress, but one with a lot going on.

 All Features & Facilities